 HIV treatment studies (clinical trials) have traditionally included very small numbers of women.
 As a result, most information on the effectiveness and safety of HIV drugs comes from research done in men.
-This under-representation of women in studies has only recently begun to change.
-[For more information on how The Well Project is working to advance and improve research for HIV+ women, please visit our site on the Women's Research Initiative on HIV/AIDS (WRI).]
+This under-representation of women in studies is now changing.
+For more information on how The Well Project is working to advance and improve research for women living with HIV, please visit our page on the Women's Research Initiative on HIV/AIDS.

 The good news is that the existing research has found little difference in terms of the effectiveness of HIV treatment for women and men.
-HIV+ women who begin treatment as recommended have been found to do as well as HIV+ men.
+Women living with HIV who begin treatment as recommended have been found to do as well as men living with HIV.
 Although treatment seems to work as well in women, in some cases, the side effects may differ:

-Rashes: Researchers say that HIV+ women are more likely than men to experience skin rashes from HIV medications.
+Rashes: Researchers say that women living with HIV are more likely than men to experience skin rashes from HIV drugs.

-Liver problems: Women are more likely to experience liver problems as a medication side effect.
+Liver problems: Women are more likely to experience liver problems as a side effect of certain HIV drugs.
 In fact, women with a CD4 count above 250 are warned against starting a drug combination with Viramune (nevirapine) because of the risk of dangerous liver problems.

-Body shape changes: Some studies have found that HIV+ women experience different types of body shape changes than men.
+Body shape changes: Some studies have found that women living with HIV experience different types of body shape changes than men.
 Women may experience more fat gain in their breasts and waists.

 Weak bones: It is known that women in general are at increased risk of developing osteoporosis (weak bones) after menopause, but studies have also shown that HIV infection increases a person's risk of weakening bones.
-This places both HIV+ men and women at increased risk of osteoporosis.
-However, HIV+ women's risk for bone weakness is three times higher than HIV+ men's.
+This places both men and women living with HIV at increased risk of osteoporosis.
+However, the risk for bone weakness in women living with HIV is three times higher than it is for men living with HIV.

-It is important for HIV+ women to be treated by health care providers with experience treating women with HIV.
+It is important for women living with HIV to be treated by health care providers with experience treating women with HIV.
 Tell your health care provider about all your medical conditions and any medications you are taking.
 If you experience side effects from your HIV drugs, be sure to ask your health care provider for help.

-Certain gynecological (GYN) conditions are more common, more serious, and/or more difficult to treat in HIV+ women than HIV-negative women:
+Certain gynecological (GYN) conditions are more common, more serious, and/or more difficult to treat in women living with HIV than in HIV-negative women: